- UCLA School of Law (J.D., 1996), Order of the Coif; Recipient of the Melville B. Nimmer Copyright Award

 Mr. Iancu’s practice focuses on intellectual property litigation.
 He has also been involved in all other aspects of the intellectual property practice, including patent and trademark prosecution, due diligence and licensing.
 Mr. Iancu is registered to practice in the U.S. Patent & Trademark Office.
 He has represented clients across the technology spectrum, including those associated with medical devices, genetic testing, therapeutics, the Internet, telephony, TV broadcasting, video game systems and computer peripherals.

 In addition to his practice, Mr. Iancu is an Adjunct Professor at the UCLA School of Law where he co-teaches an advanced patent law class.

 Mr. Iancu frequently speaks and writes on intellectual property matters.
+His articles have been cited by numerous other publications.
 In 2009, Mr. Iancu was awarded the 36th Annual Rossman Award from the Patent and Trademark Office Society for his article "Code on Disks and Hat Tricks - Is Computer Software on a Medium Really Patentable?" published in the February 2008 edition of the Journal of the Patent and Trademark Office Society.
 This award is given for the Journal article that "makes the greatest contribution to the fields of patents, trademarks and copyrights" during the publication year.